Skip to main content

 Start Recording

-Click the Record button (the circle icon) in the Capture widget, or use the keyboard shortcut Win + Alt + R to start recording immediately.
+Click the Record button (the circle icon) in the Capture widget, or use the shortcut Win + Alt + R to start recording immediately.

 Record Your Content